 Every filmmaker, from Wes Anderson to Paul Thomas Anderson, knows that finding the right music to accompany your visuals can make or break a scene — or the whole movie.
 But whether you’re repurposing an iconic chart topper or dusting off a hidden gem, choosing the music is only half the battle.
 The fun half.
 The hard part is getting permission to use it.

-That’s why, in addition to our popular film financing course, Lunacy has created this practical guide to music licensing, a multi-part series that covers everything you need to know.
+That’s why, as a supplement to our popular film music master class, Lunacy has created this practical guide to music licensing, a multi-part series that covers everything you need to know.
 In our first installment we covered some basic lingo, tips on choosing your music, and an overview of various music licenses.
 In this section we’ll be looking at how to track down music rights holders, how to approach them, and whether you might be better off hiring a music supervisor to do the leg work for you.

 Start Your Search